Maze Prison escape: Escapees

 In November 1987 Paul Kane and one of the masterminds of the escape, Dermot Finucane—brother of assassinated solicitor Pat Finucane—were arrested in Granard, County Longford on extradition warrants issued by the British authorities.
-Robert Russell was extradited back to Northern Ireland in August 1988 after being captured in Dublin in 1984, as was Paul Kane in April 1989.
+Robert Russell was extradited to Northern Ireland in August 1988 after being captured in Dublin in 1984, as was Paul Kane in April 1989.
 In March 1990 the Supreme Court of Ireland in Dublin blocked the extradition of James Pius Clarke and Dermot Finucane on the grounds they "would be probable targets for ill-treatment by prison staff" if they were returned to prison in Northern Ireland.

 Kevin Barry Artt, Pól Brennan, James J. Smyth and Terrence Kirby, collectively known as the "H-Block 4", were arrested in the United States between 1992 and 1994 and fought lengthy legal battles against extradition.
 Smyth was extradited back to Northern Ireland in 1996 and returned to prison, before being released in 1998.
-In 2000 the British government withdrew extradition requests for Brennan, Artt and Kirby.
-The men officially remain fugitives, but in 2003 Her Majesty's Prison Service said they were not being "actively pursued".
+In 2000, the British government withdrew extradition requests for Brennan, Artt and Kirby.
+The men officially remain fugitives but in 2003 Her Majesty's Prison Service said they were not being "actively pursued".
 Brennan, who had married a US citizen, was deported from the United States to the Republic of Ireland in August 2009.
 Tony Kelly was arrested in Letterkenny, County Donegal in October 1997 but was not extradited.
-Dermot McNally, who had been living in the Republic of Ireland and was tracked down in 1996, and Dermot Finucane, received an amnesty in January 2002, allowing them to return to Northern Ireland if they wished to.
-However, Tony McAllister was not granted a similar amnesty.
+Dermot McNally, who had been living in the Republic of Ireland and was tracked down in 1996 and Dermot Finucane, received an amnesty in January 2002, leaving them to return to Northern Ireland.
+Tony McAllister was not granted a similar amnesty.